TombolaAcademyFoo/NoughtsAndCrossesGameEngine/README.md

 ####playertype:

-*playertype*  is the type of player.
+*playertype*  is the type of player, valid values:

 1. 'human' - the only non-robotic player supported, move sent by client from
 2. 'random' - a robotic player that chooses a random square